 Stop expecting the world to let you focus.
 It won’t.

-Instead, take the time to create the type of environment that cultivates focus and productivity.
-Find yourself a comfortable (but not too comfortable) area in your house or office and make sure it has good lighting.
+Instead, take the time to create an environment for yourself that cultivates focus and productivity.
+Find a comfortable (but not too comfortable) area in your house or office and make sure it has good lighting.

-Then, turn off your phone, get the kids a babysitter, put on headphones that play the type of music that helps you concentrate, block the internet and anything else you have to do to keep yourself from getting distracted.
+Then, turn off your phone, get the kids a babysitter, put on headphones that play the type of music that helps you concentrate, block the internet, and restrict anything else that may pull your focus away from your work.

 Remember, you are in charge of your own mind.
-Set yourself up to stay in control of what it focuses on.
+Set yourself up to succeed by staying in control of what you focus on.